 In our color sorting hearts busy bag, red, orange, yellow, green, blue, and purple were used.
 The pack of straws that I used were found at the dollar store.
 You can also find similar straws here online.

 To create the hearts, I cut a heart out of paper the size that I thought would be good for my preschoolers.
 I then used the paper heart as a tracer for my craft foam hearts.

 It took a little while to cut out all the hearts, but I wanted to make sure there were enough to keep my preschoolers busy and offer a bit of a challenge to their little fingers.

 In my classroom this activity will sit at a table with 2 chairs, so there will be 2 preschoolers working on the sorting activity at a time.

 After the hearts were cut out, I used a handheld hole punch to make a hole in the middle of each heart.
 A regular hole punch worked easily to do this!

 After your hearts are full of holes, it’s time to play!

-The object of the busy bag activity is to match the colors of the hearts with the colors of the straws.
+The object of the Color Sorting Hearts Busy Bag is to match the colors of the hearts with the colors of the straws.
 Each straw will only have the same color heart on it.